SegersIan/architecture-handbook/architecture-styles.md

 * Distributed transactions
 * Contract maintenance and versioning (evolution)

+### Physical units vs Logical Components

+A logical component is a grouping of responsibilities (namespace), the physical units refers to units of deployablility (e.g. JARs or DLLs).
+Physicall units can still co-exist on the same host.
+They don't need to be distributted over different hosts.

 ## Monolithic Styles

 ### Layered Architecture Style

+*Alternative names: n-tier architecture*

+Components within the layered architecture style are organized logical horizontal layers, each layer performing a specific role within the application.
+The amount of layers is not fixed, but 3 or 4 tiers are most common.
+Physically layering can exist in numerous combinations.

 ![Layered Architecture Style Image](https://fundamentalsofsoftwarearchitecture.com/images/book/fosa_1001.png)